me3zaAKAgoat/cub3d/README.md

 - Sanitize AV and AC
 - Add sanitization of the map (all void is covered by walls)
+  - check if any HORIZONTAL TERM is precedented with a WALL element
+  - check if any array starts with a WALL element
+  - check if any VOID is surrounded by VOID and WALL element
+  - check if first and last array are all WALL or VOID elements
 - Make a ray structure
   - Ray length
   - Ray angle offset